-These chocolate chip cookies are my favourite kind, with chewy centres and slightly crisp edges.
-Plus, no need to chill the dough before baking they are quick and easy to make!
+These chocolate chip cookies are my favourite kind, with soft, chewy centres and slightly crisp edges.
+With no need to chill the dough before baking they are quick and easy to make!

 I genuinely can’t tell you how many batches of these chewy chocolate chip cookies I made to get these just right.
 So please know that these are tried and tested, and I’m really happy with them!

 As I discovered the hard way, there is a very fine line between some typical cookie ingredients which can lead to thin cookies, fat cookies, crunchy cookies, under-baked cookies etc!
 The testing of this recipe really confirmed how important baking ratios are.

 Baking truly is a science!

-I don’t know about you, but I prefer my cookies quite thick and soft, with a slightly crisp edge.
+I don’t know about you, but I prefer my cookies a little thick and soft, with a slightly crisp edge.
 I also like them loaded with chocolate chips!

 Yes, there were A LOT of cookies in my kitchen that week!

 Don’t get me wrong, I would happily eat any of these cookies again.
 They just weren’t the right shape, size or texture for my liking.
 Look how much the first two test batches spread and browned!

 This quick and easy chocolate chip cookie recipe contains the following ingredients:

 - Plain flour for the main structure of the cookies